AliSoftware/OHHTTPStubs/README.md

 This means that if you want to be able to run `OHHTTPStubs`' Unit Tests, you need to include submodules when cloning, by using the `--recursive` option:
   `git clone --recursive <this_repo_url> <destination_folder>`.
+Alternatively if you didn't include the `--recursive` flag when cloning, you can use `git submodule init` and then `git submodule update` on your already cloned working copy to initialize and fetch/update the submodules.

 _This is only needed if you intend to run the `OHHTTPStubs` Unit Tests, to check the correct behavior of `OHHTTPStubs` in conjunction with `AFNetworking`.
 If you only intend to directly use the `OHHTTPStubs`'s